aws/aws-fpga/SDAccel/README.md

 <a name="swemu"></a>
 ## Software (SW) Emulation

 For CPU-based (SW) emulation, both the host code and the FPGA binary code are compiled to run on an x86 processor.
-The SW Emulation enables developer to iterate and refine the algorithms through fast compilation.
+The SW Emulation enables developers to iterate and refine the algorithms through fast compilation.
 The iteration time is similar to software compile and run cycles on a CPU.

 The instructions below describe how to run the SDAccel SW Emulation flow using the Makefile provided with a simple "hello world" example